premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 <blockquote>

 There are many benefits to automating API testing, including:
-- Improved accuracy: Automated tests improves precision than manual testing.
+- **Improved accuracy**: Automated tests improves precision than manual testing.
-- Reduced cost: Comparatively less expensive to run than manual tests.
+- **Reduced cost**: Comparatively less expensive to run than manual tests.
-- Increased coverage: Can cover a larger area of functionality than manual tests.
+- **Increased coverage**: Can cover a larger area of functionality than manual tests.
-- Faster feedback: More quicker results than manual tests.
+- **Faster feedback**: More quicker results than manual tests.
-- Easier maintenance: Easier to maintain and update than manual tests.
+- **Easier maintenance**: Easier to maintain and update than manual tests.
-- Reduced human error: Produce less errors than manual tests run by DevOps.
+- **Reduced human error**: Produce less errors than manual tests run by DevOps.

 </blockquote>